 The 15th International D.H.
 Lawrence conference—while open to all considerations of Lawrence’s work and life--is especially interested in proposals reassessing Lawrence’s work 100 years earlier, in the 1920’s; in exploring Lawrence’s engagement with Mexico, New Mexico, North America, and ideas of democracy and “the open road”; in studying the immeasurable influence Lawrence’s criticism had on the study of American literature as late as the 1950’s and 60’s; in examining interconnectivity between artists—dance, ritual, music, visual arts as well as writing—and aspects of modernism across the arts; as well as interdisciplinary studies that deepen our sense of Lawrence’s engagement with Native peoples and cultures.

 Papers are welcome from Lawrence scholars, graduate students, and the public.
 Papers should last no longer than 20 minutes and will be followed by 10 minutes of questions.
+A limited number of virtual presentations will be accepted (maximum 1 per session).
+Fellowships are available for graduate students.
+Please mention on your submission that you would like to be considered for either a virtual presentation or a graduate fellowship.

 The conference is being held at the Sagebrush Inn, Taos, New Mexico.
-The conference fee is $350 USD for the week (there is an early-bird special), and includes all meals and transport to special events.
+The conference fee is $350 USD for the week (there is an early-bird special), and includes most meals and transport to special events.

 Academic Program Committee